drizzle-team/onedollarstats-package/README.md

 </div>

 ### What's onedollarstats package?

-**OneDollarStats** is a lightweight, zero-dependency analytics tracker for client applications that automatically tracks pageviews, UTM parameters, and custom events with minimal setup.
-It supports client-side, server-side, and hash-based navigation, collects UTM parameters automatically, tracks clicks on elements with `data-s-event` attributes, and integrates effortlessly without any external dependencies.
+**OneDollarStats** is a lightweight, zero-dependency analytics library for client applications that automatically tracks pageviews, UTM parameters, and custom events with minimal setup.
+It supports hash-based navigation, automatically collects UTM parameters, tracks clicks on elements with `data-s-event` attributes, and integrates effortlessly.

 ## Installation